FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 name and the subdomain.

-Where it is not possible to make a direct mapping between the EAP Method Type name (e.g. "TEAP"), and a subdomain
-(e.g. "teap.eap.arpa"), the name used in the realm registry SHOULD be similar enough to allow the average reader to understand which EAP Method Type is being used.
+Where it is not possible to make a direct mapping between the EAP Method Type name (e.g. "TEAP" for the Tunneled EAP method), and a subdomain (e.g. "teap.eap.arpa"), the name used in the realm registry SHOULD be similar enough to allow the average reader to understand which EAP Method Type is being used.